shogun-toolbox/docs/INTERFACES.md

 Compiling code works with the java compiler and passing location of `shogun.jar`, `jblas.jar`, and the example itself in the class path

-    $javac -cp /path/to/jblas.jar:/path/to/modshogun.jar:path/to/java_example.java -d /path/to/output/ /path/to/java_example.java
+    javac -cp /path/to/jblas.jar:/path/to/modshogun.jar:path/to/java_example.java -d /path/to/output/ /path/to/java_example.java

 Running it again requires the above class path and some more options

     java -Xmx1024m -cp /path/to/jblas.jar:/path/to/shogun.jar:path/to/java_example.java -Djava.library.path=/path/to/shogun.jar java_example

 ### Provided Examples
 Stand-alone, executable code for all interface examples on our website (and more) can be generated locally, see [INSTALL.md](INSTALL.md).
 As the examples load data files, they requires the `shogun-data` submodule to be checked out.

 All examples should be run in the respective folder they are located in, for example (assuming that all described variables are set)